 Rising like a phoenix from the ashes of racial unrest in what used to be a very rundown African-American slum, this small area has now become one of San Francisco's hipper shopping and dining districts.
-The dismantling of an ugly freeway overpass following the 1989 earthquake helped turn the tide, along with the razing of a housing project nearby.
-The result is a chic area that hasn't lost its edge.
-Haves Valley festivals occur at midsummer and Christmas, when the streets are thronged with revelers.
-Map F4
+The dismantling of an ugly freeway overpass following the 1989 earthquake helped turn the tide, and the welcome result is a chic area that hasn't lost its edge.
+Hayes Valley festivals take place at midsummer, when the area's streets are thronged with revelers. @ Map F4